ThomasYeoLab/CBIG/stable_projects/preprocessing/CBIG_fMRI_Preproc2016/README.md

   We provide the instruction of how to do the unit test: `unit_test_clustering_100_subjects_readme.md` in this folder.
   Remark: Since the unit test includes data and scripts which are specific for our server, it is only applicable within CBIG lab.

+- ANTs version

+  There is a bug in early builds of ANTs (before Aug 2014) that causes resampling for timeseries to be wrong.
+We have tested that our codes would work on ANTs version 2.2.0.

 ----

 ## Bugs and Questions